 With consistent work through our yoga practice, we can become more familiar with our own bodies carry this newfound awareness and knowledge into our lives off of the mat.

 "Taking class with Lindsay is an absolute pleasure.
-She comes into class radiating light and brings positivity to her teaching.
-She approaches the class with respect and thoughtfulness.
+She brings positivity to her teaching and approaches the class with respect and thoughtfulness.
 I have become a regular as I know I will always feel better afterwards!"

 "Lindsay has a great and calming presence.
 She was very well versed and in tune with leading my private yoga session.
 It was my first private session and hopefully wont be my last!"

 "I’ve been doing yoga for years and have never had an instructor so queer-focused and conscious of people’s limitations and traumas.
-I felt very respected in the class and Lindsay made sure we all knew modifications for poses."
+I felt very respected in the class and Lindsay made sure we all knew variations of poses."

 In addition to my love for yoga, I am also an animal advocate with a soft spot for senior pets.
 Despite still having so much love left to give, senior pets often find themselves homeless and at high risk of euthanasia due to their age and the limited resources at area shelters.
 Since 2017, I have been a foster dog parent and volunteer with City of Elderly Love (COEL) rescue, an incredible organization who saves hundreds of senior pets in and around Philly each year.
 Opening my home to these senior animals has opened my heart, and that is why 5% of the proceeds from each purchase of private sessions and packages will be donated to City of Elderly Love, a 501(c)(3) non-profit animal rescue dedicated to saving and enriching the lives of homeless senior pets in the Philadelphia area.